1930 Glenview Road, Glenview, IL 60025

 Saturday 9 AM-5 PM • Sunday 1 PM-5 PM

-A New York housewife struggles through a daunting life crisis, ending up broke and untethered in San Francisco.
-Supported by a superb repertoire cast led by Cate Blanchett, Woody Allen’s 73rd film finds the director in peak late-period form.
+A New York housewife struggles through a daunting life crisis, ending up divorced, broke, and untethered in San Francisco.
+Supported by a superb repertoire cast led by Cate Blanchett (Oscar-nominated for Best Actress), Woody Allen’s 73rd film finds the director in peak form.